-A beautiful course in a stunning setting just outside Sisters, 20 miles west of Bend.
+Aspen Lakes Golf Course is a beautiful course in a stunning setting just outside Sisters, 20 miles west of Bend.
 The vistas of this 18-hole public course provide close-ups of the Cascades, in particular the Three Sisters and its neighbors.
-The course has towering Ponderosa Pines and red sand traps, ground from the local soil.
+Aspen Lakes Golf Course has towering Ponderosa Pines and red sand traps, ground from the local soil.
 The overall effect (snow-capped peaks, towering pines, lush green fairways, and red sand) is stunning and unique.
 In addition to the trees and sand, elevation changes, bends, and water (in the form of many ponds and a few creeks) provide challenges.
 Long, but with generally open landing areas, the course provides a series of holes that will maintain your interest.
 The course is very well maintained with true and fast greens that hold.
 Forward tees provide shorter distances and better angles.
 The course is rolling and has distances between some holes; probably better if you take the cart that is included in the green fee.

 First nine opened in 1996 and the second nine in 2000.
 Has held the 2005, 2011, and 2018 Oregon Opens.

 The Cyrus Family, who have deep roots in Central Oregon as farmers and excavators, bought the property, which was adjacent to their own, and built the course as part of a housing development.
 A significant amount of the construction work in building the course was done by the Cyrus Family.